gferhpc/supercomputing.tue.nl/pages/documentation/software/easybuild.md

     environment for building in the test env or production env.
 -   The test env is a software installation tree in the easybuild user's home dir.
--   The production env is in `/cm/shared/app/amd`.
+-   The production env is in `/sw/rl8/zen/{app,mod}`.
--   Software is built and installed using the tue.default.q, which makes use of the lowest common denominator micro architecture that we have.
+-   Software is built and installed using the tue.build.q, which makes use of the lowest common denominator micro architecture that we have.
 This produces builds that can run on all nodes, but with degraded performance.
--   `eb` is an alias for `eb --allow-modules-tool-mismatch`, to work around a bug due to Bright's module command; see M23086732.

 ### Installation procedure